Skip to main content

 For more information:

-Besides sickle cell disease, other changes in hemoglobin can cause problems with the way oxygen is carried in the red blood cells.
-Some of the more common changes have been given names such as hemoglobin C or hemoglobin E, but all together these changes are often called hemoglobin variants.
-There can also be problems that don’t directly change the hemoglobin itself, but lead to reduced amounts of hemoglobin being produced.
-These changes are called beta-thalassemias.
+Besides sickle cell disease, other changes in hemoglobin may be picked up by the newborn screen by chance.
+Some of the more common changes have been given names such as hemoglobin C, hemoglobin D or hemoglobin E, but all together these changes are called hemoglobin variants.

 SOURCE: Hemoglobin Disorders ( )